AI Summary of Peer-Reviewed Research

 Research area:Biochemistry, Genetics and Molecular BiologyGeneticsAnthropology

-What the researchers tested: The researchers analyzed a large paternal genomic dataset of 14,435 ancient and present-day Eurasian individuals, including 584 newly sequenced whole Y-chromosome genomes.
-They reconstructed a high-resolution Y-chromosome phylogeny, or family tree of paternal lineages, for ancient East and Southeast Asian populations using a fully resolved modern eastern Eurasian maximum-likelihood framework.
+The researchers assembled a large paternal genomic dataset of 14,435 ancient and present-day Eurasian individuals, including 584 newly sequenced whole Y-chromosome genomes.
+They reconstructed a high-resolution Y-chromosome phylogeny, which is a family-tree-like map of paternal lineages, for ancient East and Southeast Asian populations using a resolved modern eastern Eurasian phylogenetic framework.

 Key points

-• Seventeen dominant paternal lineages were shared between China and Mainland Southeast Asia.
+• Shared paternal lineages were identified between China and Mainland Southeast Asia.

-• Northern and southern Han populations showed minimal paternal differentiation.
+• Northern and southern Han populations showed minimal paternal differentiation in the study.

 Disclosure